Here you can learn more about the housing process for the upcoming semester/academic year.

 Deadlines for submission are listed in the Housing Calendar.

 Your student account must be free and clear of holds and balances.
 Please review any outstanding financial or documentation requirements prior to the selection period.
 Students on a payment plan may not deposit online.
-Please pay in person or call the Customer Service Center at 718-990-2000.
-Please be sure to specify the term you are depositing for with the representative on the phone.

 Follow this path to submit your deposit:

 UIS>Student Menu>Student Accounts>Student Account Suite>Deposits/eDeposits>Select Term>Select Deposit Option

 Effective November 7, 2022 credit card payments will no longer be accepted over the phone or in person by Student Financial Services.
 St. John's University still offers methods to make payments without service fees.
 Please review these additional payment options.

 Due to a variety of factors including processing time and delivery delays, students are not encouraged to make their deposit with a check.
 If you choose to do, mailed checks must be made payable to "St. John's University."
 Please include the student's name and ID Number and the term for which you are making a housing deposit in the check's memo line.

 DO NOT MAIL CHECKS TO THE MASSACHUSETTS ADDRESS.